-Our water treatment plant is a member of the Partnership for Safe Water.
+Our water treatment plant has been a member of the Partnership for Safe Water for 15 years.
 The Partnership is a national voluntary initiative developed by the Environmental Protection Agency (USEPA) and other water organizations to recognize water suppliers that consistently achieve water treatment standards that surpass USEPA regulatory requirements.
-Fewer than 1% of water utilities in the U.S. have achieved this recognition.
+Less than 1% of water utilities in the U.S. have achieved this recognition.